Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotDamage is DamageHigh THEN MoveUnittoSpot is VeryLow IF SpotDeal is DealHigh THEN MoveUnittoSpot is High
-IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit AND MyUnitHP is HPHigh THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is FightingUnit AND MyUnitHP is THEN IF THEN
+IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit AND MyUnitHP is HPHigh THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is FightingUnit AND MyUnitHP is HPTHEN IF THEN
 IF THEN
 IF THEN